jakelevi1996/notes/Useful bash commands.md

 Use `chmod` ("change mode") to change the access permissions of a file or folder.
 As described in the [`chmod` man page](https://ss64.com/bash/chmod.html), the access permissions can be specified using letters (as described above in "Finding access permissions using `stat`") or in octal.

-Alternatively, `chmod` can be used in symbolic mode, EG `chmod u+x file` to make a file executable by the user/owner, `chmod a+r file` to allow read permission to everyone, `chmod a-x file` to deny execute permission to everyone, and `chmod go+rw file` to make a file readable and writable by the group and others (these examples are taken from the [`chmod` man page](https://ss64.com/bash/chmod.html)).
+Alternatively, `chmod` can be used in symbolic mode, EG:
+- `chmod u+x file` to make a file executable by the user/owner
+- `chmod a+r file` to allow read permission to everyone
+- `chmod a-x file` to deny execute permission to everyone
+- `chmod go+rw file` to make a file readable and writable by the group and others

+The examples above are taken from the [`chmod` man page](https://ss64.com/bash/chmod.html).

+To make a file executable for all users, use the command `chmod +x /path/to/file`.

 ## Recursively find word counts of all files with a particular file ending